 5 350-5 470 MHz

 No common view as prospect for candidate band for RLAN.
 Systems under the EESS (active) primary allocation, in particular GMES systems, supported by ESA/EU projects, are planned/operating in the band.

+Initial studies indicate that sharing between EESS (active) and RLANs may be feasible only if additional mitigation measures are implemented.
+Negative margin are ranging from 6 to 30 dB depending on the assumptions.
+Some potential additional mitigation techniques have been proposed and some questions were raised on the feasibility and appropriateness of implementing these methods.
+Additional studies are required to evaluate these and any other mitigation measures to ensure the protection of EESS (active).
+However, at this stage, no technique has been shown practical/effective for the EESS/RLAN sharing scenario.

 Current operation of RLAN in other 5 GHz frequency bands raised coexistence issues with terrestrial radars and EESS which are under investigation at CEPT and EU level.
 (Text will be added to reflect results of ECC Report 192 when approved for publication by CEPT) The current version of ETSI standard EN301893 does not include provisions for DFS to mitigate interference to frequency hopping radars.